junxit/us-congress-bills-113/metadata.md

 - 2014-07-03 — Placed on the Union Calendar, Calendar No. 385.
 - 2014-07-03 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-513.
 - 2014-07-03 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-513.
+- 2014-07-22 — Considered under suspension of the rules. (consideration: CR H6604-6606)
+- 2014-07-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4803.
+- 2014-07-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-22 — Mr. Sanford moved to suspend the rules and pass the bill, as amended.
+- 2014-07-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6604-6605)
+- 2014-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6604-6605)